Princelad/Game-Of-Life/README.md

 ## Acknowledgements

 - Inspired by John Conway's Game of Life.
-- Developed as a personal project to explore game development in Java.
+- Developed as a personal project in Java.